Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Sciarrino, harmonics, Paganini, Mendelssohn, and the otherworldly

 Last week, I participated in this conference about the music of Salvatore Sciarrino, at the Orpheus Institute in Ghent, Belgium.
 Organized by violinist Marco Fusi, the conference was titled “Come vengono prodotti gli incantesimi?” after a piece by Sciarrino.
 It featured sixteen presenters – devoted and passionate performers of this music and insightful thinkers – most of whom I met there for the first time.
 I enjoyed how many perspectives on this music were explored and the very interesting and warm exchange of ideas and questions.
+Thanks to New School University for the grant supporting my travel for this event.

 Below is the text of my talk.
 I also showed these videos and played some short live demonstrations, which I include here as video clips.
-In the live talk, I actually spontaneously skipped the first several paragraphs and started with “This conference’s title”, but I keep them here for now.

 Notes and noises, chance and choices..
 Violin harmonics in Sciarrino’s music

+The subject of my talk today is, essentially, violin harmonics (or stringed-instrument harmonics) in Salvatore Sciarrino’s music, the interpretation and playing of them, and their relation of pitch and non-pitch, and choice and chance.
 This conference’s title – “How are spells produced?” – concisely addresses the otherworldly qualities of Sciarrino’s music and the practical questions of playing it.
-Later in this presentation, I will discuss technical questions, demonstrate examples, and look at two works I’ve played, his Six Caprices and the trio Omaggio a Burri.
+Later in this presentation, I will discuss technical questions, demonstrate examples, and look at two of the various works of his that I’ve played – the Sei Capricci and Omaggio a Burri.
 While getting to that, I’d like to discuss connections between Sciarrino’s harmonics and a couple more philosophical threads in his work, which I feel have a bearing on interpreting these compositions.
 One is the idea of the “otherworldly”- a parallel world or a world beyond.
 The other is Sciarrino’s dialogues with the music of Mendelssohn and Paganini.

 Listeners to Sciarrino’s music often describe it as “ghostly”,“magical”, “spell-binding”, or “mysterious”.
 Since his early works in the 1960s and 70s, Sciarrino’s work has been very much about perception, our perception of sound and space.
 Much of his music operates at the edge of audibility, expanding our awareness and heightening our sensitivity to its detailed range of quiet dynamics, its silences, and its breathy, airy, sighing, rustling, and scurrying sounds.
 This extremely vivid world of sound and silence naturally conjures a feeling of mystery and the unknown, as it provokes startled questions within us as we listen.
 Where are those sounds coming from?
 What’s going to happen next?
 His musical syntax and timing also make his music feel especially unpredictable.
 The occasional loud outbursts can be shocking.